Doctorate in Business Administration option in Entrepreneurship

 to doctoral students who qualify as well as support in attending key national conferences

 in entrepreneurship.
 Competitive summer research grants are available to support the

 research interests of doctoral students.
-In addition, we place a strong emphasis on
+We place a strong emphasis on close faculty

-close faculty mentoring of doctoral students, and forums for doctoral students to
+mentoring of doctoral students and forums for doctoral students to present and develop